• K9 DogHealth - Immune boosting, cartilage strengthening products for dogs.

 The essence of elbow dysplasia is that the articular surfaces of the arm bone and two forearm bones that make up the elbow joint do not fit together properly.

 elbow dysplasiaAs a result, tension is created in some places (due to the too tight fit) and instability in other places (due to the too loose fit) in the dysplastic elbow joint.
-As a result of fitting errors, cartilage separations(anconeus and coronoid separation), cartilage degeneration (osteochondrosis dissecans), degenerative joint disease accompanied by cartilage wear and cartilage deposits, and arthrosis occur in the elbow joint.
+Fitting errors can cause cartilage separations, such as anconeus and coronoid separation, as well as cartilage degeneration (osteochondrosis dissecans).
+Additionally, degenerative joint disease may develop, accompanied by cartilage wear, cartilage deposits, and arthrosis in the elbow joint.

-The mild form of elbow dysplasia is characterized by mild elbow arthrosis.
-Severe elbow dysplasia is characterized by detachment of the cartilage of the elbow joint (anconeus or coronoid detachment, elbow OCD), a high degree of elbow joint incongruence (elbow joint step), and severe elbow arthrosis.
+The mild form of elbow dysplasia presents with mild elbow arthrosis.
+Severe elbow dysplasia causes cartilage detachment in the elbow joint (anconeus or coronoid detachment, elbow OCD).
+It also leads to significant elbow joint incongruence (elbow joint step) and severe elbow arthrosis.

 Grades of elbow dysplasia